willy-wagtail/raspberrypi-pihole/README.md

 Again, in the same directory as the docker-compose.yml, run `docker-compose up -d`.
 You can find new container's id by running `docker ps -a`.
 Using the container id, you can use it to tail the logs as it starts up using `docker logs -f <docker container id>`.

+To test unbound is working, access the bash terminal in the docker container by running ``docker exec -it <container-id-of-pihole-unbound> bash``.
+Once in, run these two commands to test DNSSEC validation: ``dig sigfail.verteiltesysteme.net @127.0.0.1 -p 5335`` and ``dig sigok.verteiltesysteme.net @127.0.0.1 -p 5335``.
+The first should give a status report of ``SERVFAIL`` and no IP address.
+The second should give ``NOERROR`` plus an IP address.
+See pihole's unbound docs for more info.

+To confirm Pihole is up and pointing to unbound dns server, go to the local IP address of the host raspberry pi, e.g 192.168.0.2.
+You should see the Pihole dashboard at /admin.
+Login using the password set in the environment variable ``$PIHOLE_PASSWORD``.
+Go to "Settings", and under the "DNS" tab, check that it is pointing to ``127.0.0.1#5335`` - which is the port we configured the unbound DNS server to listen to (see /docker-pihole-unbound/unbound-pihole.conf file).

 ### Whitelist common false-positives

 This is optional.
 The github repo we refer to here keeps a list of common false-positive domains for us to whitelist.